 Ashimedua is passionate about gender equality and is the Chairperson of a migrant organisation that has operated in Ireland for 17 years.

-Nuala, a dedicated feminist and a long-standing member of NWCI, represented the Irish Federation of University Women for ten years.
+Nuala, a dedicated feminist and a long-standing member of NWCI, represented the Irish Federation of University Women for a number of years.
 She has a special interest in European affairs and has been the Irish representative on the European Network of Women (ENOW) and the board of the European Women’s Lobby in Brussels.
 Currently, she is Chairperson of a Prison Visiting Committee.
 Nuala’s work reflects her concerns regarding women’s social exclusion and her commitment to the importance of education.

 Ini is the Manager of Love and Care for People, an organisation that provides a free confidential and supportive service for women and young people who are survivors of family violence and social exclusion.
 Ini is a Philanthropist, Family Violence Expert, Social Entrepreneur and human rights advocate.
 Ini is passionate about issues of social justice, reproductive rights, equality and fairness.
 She is an International multi award winning activist and seats on the Social Inclusion committee of Cork County Council.